hierarchical-expressed-semantic-stack/The-Sematic-Stack/README.md

 DNS → /.well-known/stack (DFH) → retrieval + KG arbitration + safety → output

+**“This is the first publicly released, installable deterministic first-hop semantic layer for the web, designed explicitly for AI grounding.”**

+**“DFH/SFH defines semantic intent, not factual correctness; downstream systems may accept, reject, weight, or override declarations according to their own trust, safety, and policy models.”**

+SFH / DFH doesn’t replace anything.
+It amplifies everything that already exists by fixing the one decision none of them can fix alone.

-AI systems need a first hop.
+---AI systems need a first hop.

 They can fake it for now — but not forever.